natalie-s11/hpc-batch-sim/README.md

 ### License

 This project is licensed under the MIT license.
-Click MIT License for additional details.
+Click MIT license or view the LICENSE file for additional details.

 ### Links